GeekTrainer/ai-reactor-workshop/computer-vision-text-analytics/intro-flask.md

 ## Summary and next steps

 We've seen some of the basics of Flask.
-We can now start to [create a site](./site-creation.md) for Contoso Travel.
+Let's [explore **app.py**](./explore-app-py.md), which is the core file we'll be using for our workshop.